 After the first 24 hours, (Day 1) the embryo has divided into 2 cells.
 By Day 2 the embryo has 4 cells (blastomeres) and by the third day, there are usually between 6 and 9 cells.
 Up to that point, embryonic development is under the control of maternal genes in the egg.
-Around the 8 cell stage the embryo’s own genes (embryonic genome) begin to take over control of development.
+Around the 8 cell stage, the embryo’s own genes (embryonic genome) begin to take over control of development.

 Day 4-6 after fertilization

-By the fourth day the embryo has between 16 and 32 cells.
-At this point it looks like a mulberry and is called a morula.
+By the fourth day, the embryo has between 16 and 32 cells.
+At this point, it looks like a mulberry and is called a morula.
 By day 5 post-fertilization, differentiation of the embryo begins.
 A fluid-filled cavity (blastocele) forms in the center of the conglomerate of blastomeres.
 This blastocele will eventually become the amniotic sac and the fluid surrounding the conceptus in the uterus.
 The cells around the outside of the morula develop into the trophectoderm, which will eventually form the placenta and fetal membranes, while the cells on the inside of the morula aggregate and group together to form the inner cell mass, which ultimately develops into the fetus.
 This complex creation is now called a blastocyst.
 As the blastocele fills with fluid, the blastocyst expands, its walls thin out and it eventually breaks through (hatches) its envelopment (zona pellucida).

 Implantation happens in most pregnancies 8-10 days after fertilization

-In 84% of pregnancies implantation happened between days 8 and 10 after ovulation.
-There was an increase of miscarriages when implantation happened later.
+In 84% of pregnancies, implantation happened between days 8 and 10 after ovulation.
+There was an increase in miscarriages when implantation happened later.
 The rate of early pregnancy loss was 13% when implantation happened by day 9, it rose to 26% with implantation on day 10 after ovulation, it rose to 52% if implantation was on day 11 after ovulation, and to 82% if implantation was later than 11 days after ovulation.